svitovyda/udemy-react-swapi/README.md

 cool features than were used in the course.

 A test application that renders data about Star Wars characters, planets and starships.
-Depends on fork of Paul Hallett https://github.com/phalt/swapi - https://swapi.dev/
+Depends on fork of Paul Hallett https://github.com/phalt/swapi - https://swapi.dev/.

+In a first iteration I created oldschool plane classes that handle some lifecycle business logic; wrote all the components as functional, on TypeScript.

+In next iterations I want to use Contexts, more of the hooks combination and possibly Redux.

 ## Requires